Cnashn/Cnashn/README.md

-I am a Computer Science graduate from the University of Ottawa, passionate about building software and machine learning systems.<br><br>The profile picture is my cat, Kısmet.
+Software Engineer with hands-on experience building and maintaining production-oriented systems in Python, focused on clean APIs, data processing, and reliability.
+Experienced in developing REST APIs, integrating with relational databases using SQL, and structuring backend codebases for maintainability and scalability.
+Background in applied machine learning used within end-to-end software systems, alongside automation and backend workflows.<br><br>The profile picture is my cat, Kısmet.
 Her name is a Turkish word meaning fate, often used in the sense of luck.

 ## 🌐 Socials: